a-gavin/a-gavin.github.io/content/blog/rename-network-iface.md

 ### 3\.
 Reboot and Validate Names Changed

-Unlike USB serial devices, reloading udev rules won't necessarily work to rename the interfaces.
-A reboot is basically required, especially given networking configuration that typically only happens on startup.
+Unlike USB serial devices, reloading udev rules won't necessarily rename the interfaces.
+A reboot is required, especially given networking configuration that typically only happens on startup.